doublewordai/bit-harbor/pre-porter/README.md

 # Pre-Porter Helm Chart

 Pre-Porter is a Helm chart that pre-pulls bit-harbor images on Kubernetes nodes using DaemonSets.
-This dramatically speeds up ML workload startup times by ensuring model images are already available locally on each node.
+Each DaemonSet runs the bit-harbor image with the built-in `/pause` binary, causing the container runtime to cache the image locally.
+This dramatically speeds up ML workload startup times by eliminating image pull time.

 ## Quick Start